Homegear/HomegearWS/README.md

 var homegear = new HomegearWS('192.168.0.142', 2001, 'MyTestClient');
 ```

-The first parameter is the IP address of Homegear, the second the RPC port, the third an arbitrary client id.
-If you want to connect to Homegear using SSL and authentication the object creation looks like this:
+The first parameter is the IP address or hostname of Homegear, the second the RPC port and the third an arbitrary client id.
+If you want to connect to Homegear using SSL and authentication, the object creation looks like this:

 ```
 var homegear = new HomegearWS('192.168.0.142', 2003, 'MyTestClient', true, 'homegear', 'homegear');